the truth about fur

 Place your cursor or finger over the image, click/tap, and erase the top image to reveal the truth.

 Animal welfare needs cannot be met on fur farms

 The 2023 published report The Case Against Fur Factory Farming: a scientific review of animal welfare standards and ‘WelFur’ reveals the extent of animal welfare failings inherent on fur farms and highlights that the current regulatory framework for the protection of fur animal welfare in the European Union is inadequate.
 It also finds that the fur industry’s WelFur scheme is not able to address the major welfare issues for mink, foxes and racoon dogs farmed for fur and establishes that enrichment of existing housing systems is unable to address the welfare problems inherent in the cage systems used by the fur industry.

 Trapping, too, is extremely brutal.
 In North America especially, coyotes, foxes and red lynx are caught using spring traps, snares and body-gripping traps.
 However, whatever animal first activates a trigger is trapped.
 Hence, trapping injures or kills countless dogs, cats, deer, and other animals.
 Trapped animals are often not killed immediately and may be left in agony for days.

 Fur products are always based on animal suffering.
-Luckily, an increasing number of fashion chains rely on faux fur.
+Luckily, an increasing number of fashion chains go fur-free.

-- clear labelling of fur products regarding species, production method and origin until a sales ban on fur is achieved so that consumers can choose to object to animal cruelty in their clothing.
+- Until a sales ban on fur is achieved: clear labelling of fur products regarding species, production method and origin so consumers can choose to object to animal cruelty in their clothing.